nethesis/nethvoice-docs/admin-manual/wizard.rst

 `select * from phonebook where homephone like '%$NUMBER' or workphone like '%$NUMBER' or cellphone like '%$NUMBER' or fax like '%$NUMBER'`

-La variable `$NUMBER` non è altro che il numero chiamante del centralino a cui la scheda cliente fa riferimento per effettuare la raccolta dei dati da mostrare.
+La variabile `$NUMBER` non è altro che il numero chiamante del centralino a cui la scheda cliente fa riferimento per effettuare la raccolta dei dati da mostrare.

 Sorgenti video
 --------------